liuhy99/language-learning-online-platform/README.md

 ### :page_facing_up: Introduction

-Due to the impact of the 2020 epidemic, more and more people choose to study online.
+Due to the impact of the COVID-19, more and more people choose to study online.
 Self-study faces the difficulties of scattered materials and it is difficult for one person to persist for a long time.
 Therefore, the idea came to me to design and develop an online language learning communication platform for self-study students to obtain information and communicate with each other.

 The overall design and development: